enpitut2019/dj-yusaku/PRIVACY.md

 We do not provide personally identifiable information to third parties without your permission.

-If you have any questions, please contact yaplusoon@gmail.com or Twitter account for support [@JukeApp] (https://twitter.com/yusakuapp) or feel free to contact us.
+If you have any questions, please feel free to contact yaplusoon@gmail.com or Twitter account for support [@JukeApp](https://twitter.com/yusakuapp).

 **2020/1/11**